particle-iot/docs/src/content/tutorials/device-cloud/ota-updates.md

 The Particle Device SDKs for iOS and Android are also able to flash code.
 Note that when using the SDKs the code is flashed from the Particle cloud.
 While initiated from the mobile device, the actual transfer is done securely through the Particle cloud, not directly with your mobile device.

+This can only be done for devices claimed to your account and marked as a development device.

 ## Controlling OTA availability

 Sending an OTA update to a device comes with the risk of interrupting it